Osasco Sao Paulo, Brazil Travel Guide

 Costs vary significantly based on your travel style.

-Plan your expenses for a smooth journey.
+Plan your spending for a hassle-free trip.

-Accommodation: R$80-R$150 (hostel dorm bed in São Paulo, basic guesthouse in Osasco).
+Accommodation: R$80-R$150 (bed in a hostel dorm in São Paulo, basic guesthouse in Osasco).
 Meals: R$50-R$100 (street food, self-catering, "prato feito").
 Transportation: R$10-R$30.
 Activities: R$0-R$50.
 Total: R$140-R$330 (approximately US$28-US$66).

-Accommodation: R$200-R$450 (3-star hotel in Osasco, comfortable Airbnb).
+Accommodation: R$200-R$450 (3-star lodging in Osasco, comfortable Airbnb).
 Meals: R$100-R$250 (mid-range restaurants).
 Transportation: R$30-R$80.
 Activities: R$50-R$150.
 Total: R$380-R$930 (approximately US$76-US$186).

 R$600+ (4-5 star hotels in São Paulo).